jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 - **United States and China**: These countries remain among the **highest emitters historically and currently**, maintaining substantial emissions.
 - **Africa, Latin America, and the Indo-Pacific region**: Cumulative contributions remain relatively small on a global scale.

 Note that Alaska is grouped with the United States in this analysis, so it shares the same color on the map.
-While permafrost thawing in Alaska does release some greenhouse gases, primarily methane, its contribution is small compared to the overall emissions from the United States and other major industrial sources.
+While permafrost thawing in Alaska does release some greenhouse gases, primarily methane, its contribution is small compared to the overall emissions from the United States and other primary industrial sources.

 ---